01 Who we are

 - Contract (Art.
 6(1)(b)) — to deliver the Service you've signed up for, including processing your subscription via Apple.

 - Legitimate interests (Art.
-6(1)(f)) — for security, fraud prevention, anonymous analytics, and serving non-personalised ads.
+6(1)(f)) — for security, fraud prevention (including the DeviceCheck flag that stops repeated redemption of referral rewards), error monitoring, and anonymous analytics.
 We have weighed these interests against your rights and concluded that the processing is proportionate.

 - Consent (Art.
-6(1)(a)) — for advertising and for marketing emails.
-For advertising, consent is captured through our own in-app consent screen (see section 6) before any advertising SDK is loaded; we record the choice with a timestamp and the version of the consent prompt.
-For marketing emails, consent is captured at the point of sign-up and recorded the same way.
+6(1)(a)) — for advertising, for marketing emails, and for website analytics cookies.
+For advertising in the App, consent is captured in layers, described in full in section 6: our own screen decides whether you take the free, ad-supported tier at all, and we record that choice with a timestamp and the version of the consent prompt; Google's certified consent form then collects the separate consent that governs how ads are personalised and which ad-technology vendors may receive your data.
+For marketing emails, consent is captured at the point of sign-up and recorded with a timestamp.
+For website analytics (Google Analytics and Meta Pixel), consent is captured by the cookie banner on this site before either tool loads (see section 6).
 You can withdraw consent at any time without affecting the lawfulness of processing carried out before withdrawal.

 - Legal obligation (Art.
 6(1)(c)) — where we are required by law to retain or disclose data.